KDE/digikam-doc/image_editor/enhancement_tools.rst

 The vignetting correction tool in action
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is an example of an anti vignetting correction applied to an image.
-The original image (1) shows vignetting in the corners, the corrected image (2) much less.
-A brightness and contrast correction is also applied to the target image by this tool.
+The original image on the top shows vignetting in the corners, the corrected image on the bottom much less.
 The values used for this example are:

-    Density = 2.6.
+    - Density = 2.6.

-    Power = 0.9.
+    - Power = 0.9.

-    Radius = 1.1.
+    - Radius = 1.1.

 .. figure:: images/editor_antivignetting_preview.webp
     :alt: